twisted/twisted/docs/core/specifications/banana.rst

 The banana protocol is a stream of data composed of elements.
-Each element has the following general structure - first, the length of element encoded in base-128, least signficant bit first.
+Each element has the following general structure - first, the length of element encoded in base-128, least significant bit first.
 For example length 4674 will be sent as ``0x42 0x24`` .
 For certain element types the length will be omitted (e.g. float) or have a different meaning (it is the actual value of integer elements).